Published: February 22, 2021

 Is that inevitable?
 Well, let’s look at it this way: most articles you read omit an important piece, a simple equation with three variables.

 Quality vs. Time vs. Cost

 There will always be a trade-off: if you want high quality, you’ll have to invest either time or money.
-The good news is that in 2021 it’s much cheaper to invest your money than your time.
+The good news is that today it’s much cheaper to invest your money than your time.

 What does “publish a book for free” mean today?

 Technology has improved dramatically in the last twenty years, allowing anyone with tech skills to achieve semi-professional results in many fields.
 Design is one of them.
 Publishing?
 Also.
 But please bear in mind we are talking about semi-professional results and with over one million books published every year, competition for readers is steep.

 To produce a well-published book that finds its way to readers you need:

 - Editing: No matter how good you are, you must have your manuscript edited.
 Can you self-edit?
 Sure, we wrote a piece with some advice on how to do it, but we are far from suggesting it.

 - Interior formatting and design: Part of the pleasure of reading a book—whether it’s a printed or an ebook version—is not having to think about the design.
 If your book is hard to read because it’s not well-formatted (the font is too large or too small; spacing makes the page too dense or too empty; weird characters you don’t see on your page get printed; the ebook version is awkward on different devices), readers will get tired and put down the book.
 You won’t get any positive reviews, you won’t gain visibility, and your book won’t sell.